cslotboom/hysteresis/doc/readthedocs/source/rst/defaultFunctions-plot.rst

 Default Plot Functions
 ======================

-These ar the default functions use to plot the curve objects.
+These are the default functions use to plot the curve objects.
 They can be overwritten to get custom behaviour.

 #. :doc:`defaultFunctions-plot-initializeFig`
 #. :doc:`defaultFunctions-plot-defaultLabelFunction`